“Beyond the Bayou” is Kate Chopin’s short story about a former slave overcoming a childhood terror.

 Q: What do you mean when you say that “Beyond the Bayou” is a children’s story?

-A: About a third of the short stories Kate Chopin wrote are ones she sent to magazines intended for children–magazines like Youth’s Companion or Harper’s Young People–or ones with subjects and themes similar to those.
+A: Twenty-six of the short stories Kate Chopin wrote are ones she sent to magazines intended for children–magazines like Youth’s Companion or Harper’s Young People–or ones with subjects and themes similar to those.
 Today we know Chopin mostly through her works about intelligent, sensitive, adult women seeking integrity, independence, and fulfillment, struggling with social and cultural constraints.
 But Chopin had other subjects for her work, and some of those subjects appealed to children.